kuu12/less-router/README.md

         <OrderRoute
           path="/order" // path pattern
           title="Order List" // auto sets document.title
-          orders={this.state.orders}  // other properties, will be straight pass router={this.router}        // into origin Order component.
+          // other properties, will be straight pass into origin Order component. orders={this.state.orders}
+          router={this.router}
         />
         <OrderDetailRoute
           // use URL parameter, extract from location.pathname and